 Russia is well-versed in using disinformation as a strategic tool.
 The Kremlin may attempt to erode public confidence in the transition to European energy networks by spreading false narratives.

-The Baltic states’ disconnection from Russia’s power grid is more than a technical achievement—it is a declaration of sovereignty and a crucial step in securing their future against geopolitical threats.
-They have demonstrated their commitment to independence, resilience, and European solidarity by cutting one of the last energy ties to Moscow.
-However, vigilance is required as Russia seeks alternative ways to exert influence, making cybersecurity and regional cooperation more critical than ever.
+The Baltic states’ disconnection from Russia’s power grid is more than a technical achievement — it is a declaration of sovereignty and a crucial step in securing their future against geopolitical threats.
+By cutting one of the last energy ties to Moscow, they have demonstrated their commitment to independence, resilience, and European solidarity.
+This move reshapes the geopolitical landscape of Eastern Europe, reinforcing the Baltic region as a stronghold against Russian influence while setting an example for other nations seeking to escape Moscow’s energy grip.